 In most situations, one strip of Tru Earth is recommended for one load of laundry.
 A standard single load is considered to be 3 to 5 kg of dry laundry that is lightly soiled and washed in moderately hard water.
 As with any detergent, you may want to increase the amount of detergent used if your water is very hard, the load extra soiled, or your load size is extra large.
 Simply add a second or third strip depending on your situation.
 Unlike other uni-dose detergent packs, you have the flexibility to tear a strip of Tru Earth in half for very small loads or hand-washing.

-A- Tru Earth is safe for 100% cotton cloth diapers but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.
+Tru Earth can be used to wash cotton cloth diapers, but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.

-Unlike most leading brand liquid detergents, Tru Earth will not affect the absorbency of the cloth and is hypoallergenic.
+Tru Earth Laundry Detergent Eco-Strips will not affect the absorbency of the cloth and is hypoallergenic.
 However, many modern cloth diapers also contain some combination of synthetic materials and glues in their support structure.
-Depending on the materials used, Tru Earth (and other detergents) may affect the strength and durability of that support structure.
+Depending on the materials used, Tru Earth Laundry Detergent Eco-Strips (and possibly other detergents) may affect the strength and durability of that support structure.

-A- Tru Earth is safe for most synthetic fabrics but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.
+Tru Earth can be used on most synthetic fabrics but we always recommend that consumers follow the specific washing and detergent recommendations of each clothing manufacturer.

-Most fabric softeners and many liquid detergents contain cationic surfactants or solvents that can impair the wicking properties of specific fabrics after multiple washes.
-Tru Earth is safe for most synthetic fabrics because it does not contain cationic surfactants or solvents.
+Some fabric softeners and liquid detergents contain cationic surfactants or solvents that can impair the wicking properties of specific fabrics after multiple washes.
+Tru Earth can be used on most synthetic fabrics because it does not contain cationic surfactants or solvents.

-A- Tru Earth laundry detergent is a vegan product: no animal-derived ingredients are used in it, and no testing on animals has been conducted by us or our ingredient suppliers.
-We voluntarily publish our ingredients list and MSDS as part of our commitments to transparency and sustainability.
+Tru Earth laundry detergent is a vegan product: no animal-derived ingredients are used in it, and no testing on animals has been conducted by us or our ingredient suppliers.